Skip to Content

 Kevin Williamson, the screenwriter, and Craven made the first movie in 1996.
 The movie follows a small town called Woodsboro, California.
 The main character is named Sidney Prescott.
 She has recently gone through a depressive state because of her mom being killed by a mysterious man that she didn’t know.
 After that, she and her boyfriend, Billy Loomis (Skeet Ulrich), are living an easy life.
 It is because of her mother’s passing that she is cautious about everything.

-The two adult characters are Gale Weathers, a stuck-up news reporter and Tatum’s older brother Dewey Riley, A police officer helping Sidney.
-Weathers is played by Courtney Cox, famous for the sitcom “Friends” and Riley is played by David Arquette.
+The two adult characters are Gale Weathers, a stuck-up news reporter, and Tatum’s older brother Dewey Riley, a police officer helping Sidney.
+Weathers is played by Courtney Cox, famous for the sitcom “Friends,” and Riley is played by David Arquette.

-Most of them speculate that it’s Billy Loomis, Sidney’s boyfriend because it’s almost always the boyfriend in horror movies.
+Most of them speculate that it’s Billy Loomis, Sidney’s boyfriend, because it’s almost always the boyfriend in horror movies.
 This causes Sidney to freak out when she is home alone and sees Billy Loomis come in with a phone.
-He was arrested by the police who suspected him after he went to her house unannounced at night with a phone that the killer is known for.
+He was arrested by the police, who suspected him after he went to her house unannounced at night with a phone that the killer is known for.

 The people in the group are big horror fans, and they use their knowledge about them to put them into play in their lives.
 They are being cautious with everyone and everything.